Evan-Lab/DocRoadMap/Beta-test-plan.md

 - **AI Chatbot**: Help users with their inquiries about procedures and add personalized steps if needed.
 - **Chatbot Guide**: This chatbot helps create a tailored approach by offering a selection of guides based on predefined questions and answers with the user.
 - **Web extension**: The ability to enhance certain accessibility features of a webpage on predefined websites to better comply with WCAG/RGAA standards.
-- **Mobile**: The app may be able to adjust intern accessibility settings of the user.
+- **Mobile**: The app may be able to adjust certain intern accessibility settings of the user.
 - **Reminder**: Notifications for deadlines related to ongoing steps set by the user, along with an integrated calendar to provide an overview of important dates.

 ---